AaronChen0/cl-primesieve/README.md

 (skipto iter 100)  ; reset the iterator to start from 100 (next-prime iter)
 (prev-prime iter)
+(free-iterator iter)

 ;; Set/Get number of threads used.
 ;; By default all CPU cores are used.
 (get-num-threads)
 (set-num-threads 2)
 ```
-Package cl-primesieve has nickname cl-ps.
+For convenience, package cl-primesieve has nickname cl-ps.

 ## Installation